Lead Frequently Asked Questions

 - For your child - A simple blood test is used to measure the level of lead in one's body.
 Contact your child's doctor for additional information and/or to request a test.
 You can also contact your local health department to inquire about screening.
 The only way to know for sure if your child has been exposed to lead is to have the test done.

 - For your home - Home test kits are sold at local hardware stores.
 They are used to detect lead in paint, soil, and dust.
 Some kits can test dishes, glasses, and ceramics.
 The Federal Government DOES NOT currently advise using home test kits to detect lead.
 These kits are not always reliable. f you would like to have your home checked for lead, contact a lead inspector or lead risk assessor.
 To find professionals in your area, contact the Department of Natural Resources (DNR).

-- For water - Contact your local health department or water supplier to find out about testing your water for lead.
+- For water - Contact your or water supplier to find out about testing your water for lead.

 Lead Abatement and Certification